go-pkgz/routegroup/README.md

 http.ListenAndServe(":8080", mux)
 ```

+### Automatic registration of `NotFoundHandler` as catch-all route

+`routegroup` automatically registers a `NotFoundHandler` as a catch-all route, which is invoked when no other route matches the request.
+This handler is wrapped with all the middlewares that are associated with the group.
+This functionality is beneficial for applying middleware to all routes, including those that are unknown.
+It practically enables the use of middlewares that should operate across all routes, such as logging.

+In case you want to disable this behavior, you can use the `DisableNotFoundHandler()` function.

 ## Real-world example

 Here's an example of how `routegroup` can be used in a real-world application.
 The following code snippet is taken from a web service that provides a set of routes for user authentication, session management, and user management.
 The service also serves static files from the "assets/static" embedded file system.